Most Reliable Chrysler Models: Real MOT Data Analysis

 Proven Durability Champions: Which Chrysler Models Age Best?

-These Chrysler models have proven their durability with 11+ years of real-world MOT data.
-They're compared against the national average for cars of the same age:
+These Chrysler models show solid long-term reliability based on 11+ years of MOT data.
+Here's how they compare to the national average for cars of the same age:

 | Model | Year | Fuel | vs Same-Age Average | Tested At | Pass Rate |